kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="future-wordpress-amd"></a>
 ## WordPress, AMD &amp; The Future
-At the time of this posting, a very active discussion thread has popped up around [a WordPress ticket to add AMD functionality to WP](http://core.trac.wordpress.org/ticket/23285 "Read a discussion about implementing AMD inside of WordPress").
-Using RequireJS to do this is mentioned more than once in this thread.
+At the time of this posting, an active discussion has popped up around [a WordPress ticket to add AMD functionality to WP](http://core.trac.wordpress.org/ticket/23285 "Read a discussion about implementing AMD inside of WordPress").
+Using RequireJS to achieve this is mentioned more than once in this thread.

 The thread also points out that adding AMD functionality for JavaScript would mean a heavy rewrite of how WordPress manages JS.
-AMD is awesome but WordPress priortizes making things like jQuery accessible to plugins...AMD would need to be implemented in a way that this doesn't change to drastically.
+AMD is awesome but WordPress prioritizes making things like jQuery accessible to plugins...AMD would need to be implemented in a way that this doesn't change to drastically.
 Easier said than done.